uw-drupal/uw_boundless/README.md

 - [Overrides](#overrides)

 ## Prerequisites

-- Read the @link getting_started Getting Started @endlink and
-  @link sub_theming Sub-theming @endlink documentation topics.
+- Read Drupal's documentation on [creating sub-themes].
-- You must understand the basic concept of using the [Less] CSS pre-processor.
+- Understand the basic concept of using the [Less] CSS pre-processor.
 - You must use a **[local Less compiler](https://www.google.com/search?q=less+compiler)**.
 - You must use the [Bootstrap Framework Source Files] ending in the `.less` extension, not files ending in `.css`.

-## Additional Setup {#setup}
+## Additional setup {#setup}

 Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files] into the root of your new sub-theme.
 After it has been extracted, the directory should be renamed (if needed) so it reads